 BACKGROUND

 There is a close relationship between cirrhosis and hepatocellular carcinoma (HCC).
-Transjugular intrahepatic portosystemic shunt (TIPS) has a good clinical effect in treating the complication of portal hypertension.
-However, because of the risk of postoperative liver failure, severe complications and low survival rate for HCC, TIPS is contraindicated in patients with portal hypertension and liver cancer.
+Transjugular intrahepatic portosystemic shunt (TIPS) has good clinical effect in treating the complication of portal hypertension.
+However, because of the risk of postoperative liver failure, severe complications, and low survival rate for HCC, TIPS is contraindicated in patients with portal hypertension and liver cancer.
 We studied a large cohort of patients with cirrhosis and HCC who underwent TIPS for recurrent variceal bleeding and/or ascites.

 AIM

-To assess the safety, efficacy and survival rate in patients with HCC who underwent TIPS.
+To assess the safety, efficacy, and survival rate in patients with HCC who underwent TIPS.

 METHODS